 While this exact menu cannot be replicated at any one of the restaurants, the food was delicious and will give you an idea of what to order from the three of them.

 We started our luncheon at The Kennedy in Spartanburg with the most fantastic cornbread I’ve ever tasted.
 Not only was the presentation lovely, but the taste was moist and flavorful.
 The condiments to pair with the cornbread were peach preserves, sorghum syrup, sorghum butter, and jalapeño jam.
 Oh my, that jalapeño jam was sensational!

 We enjoyed lunch family style as we passed around succulent Braised Pork Shanks, tantalizing Grilled B-Liner Snapper Shanks, Roasted Chicken, and Smoked Duck Sausage.
 The Roasted Chicken with Gravy was my favorite.
 We shared an assortment of side dishes of local greens and grains, Cherokee candy roasted squash, and warm Purple Potato Salad.
 Prepared with superior quality ingredients, an exemplary level of cooking skill was present on each dish.

-To say that we feasted on our lunch is as much of an understatement as saying that the food was excellent.
+We feasted on our lunch, a most excellent meal with a wide variety of farm-to-table foods.
 Every bite I put in my mouth was like a little slice of heaven.
 I washed my meal down with some fantastic Southern sweet tea.

-For dessert, I had a slice of Chess Pie, a classic Southern dish, with sweet potato gelato; not too rich, just right.
-Little River Coffee was served with dessert.
+For dessert, I had a slice of Chess Pie, a classic Southern dish, with sweet potato gelato, not too rich, just right.
+Little River Coffee accompanied dessert.

 If this is what Spartanburg is all about, bring me back!
 What an impression this meal made on me as a newbie to the area.